 In the saddest of moments, the ‘More In Common’ response achieved this.
 Some of its work is being continued by Hope not Hate.
 It should now be spun out, expanded, embedded in and led by communities and supported across the political and media spectrum, including with investments from the public and private sectors, to build trust across neighbourhoods.

-Second, we need a renewed conversation about national identity.
+Second, we need a renewed conversation about national identity — collective identity rather than individual identity.
 In 2009, perhaps in his prescience, Gordon Brown attempted this.
-But typically Brownite, it was too political in its nature, too narrow in its definition and too technocratic in its delivery to truly succeed.
+But, typically Brownite, it was too political in its nature, too narrow in its definition and too technocratic in its delivery to truly succeed.

 Nearly eight years on, with so much challenge to our constitution and chasm in our communities and across the four nations, a new dialogue should include ordinary voices and respected leaders from across classes, ages, ethnicities, geographies and faith backgrounds — debating how we make our communities feel like a ‘home, rather than a hotel’.